BlueBeat Music: Psycho-Acoustic Simulations

 BlueBeat uses proprietary and patent-pending technology to create sound-alike recordings of previously recorded musical works, called “Psycho-Acoustic Simulations,” based on psychoacoustics, a branch of science that studies the psychological and physiological responses associated with sound (including speech and music).
 In a 2009 interview, Risan said the Psycho-Acoustic Simulations are "akin to songs performed by 'cover' bands."

 To create Psycho-Acoustic Simulations, BlueBeat sound engineers (a) analyze and deconstruct original sound recordings into their component parts, (b) create compositional scores based on the deconstructions, (c) synthesize replacement sounds, and (d) fix the sounds in a virtual 3-D sound stage in MP3 format.

 BlueBeat licensing

-To lawfully create, broadcast, and distribute the simulations, BlueBeat obtained composition licenses from Harry Fox, American Society of Composers, Authors and Publishers (ASCAP), Broadcast Music, Inc. (BMI), and SESAC.
+To lawfully create, broadcast, and distribute the simulations, BlueBeat obtained composition licenses from Harry Fox Agency, American Society of Composers, Authors and Publishers (ASCAP), Broadcast Music, Inc. (BMI), and SESAC.
 BlueBeat also has Section 112 and Section 114 commercial webcasting licenses and pays artist royalties through SoundExchange.
 To protect the simulations, BlueBeat Music licensed the Media Rights Technologies’ SCMS Patent Portfolio to monetize and secure its content.